 The worst fear that many in the science community probably have is that another wheel might break which would cause even more problems.
 There was even a case where the Kepler telescope had to be power cycled as it started malfunctioning, so issues besides the wheels are also a possibility in the future.
 More funding for telescopes should also be looked at in the future by governments around the world as the prospect of funding telescopes aren’t always as exciting as a manned mission to the moon, Mars or anywhere for that matter.
 The Canadian space agency should also help contribute in the future as well.
 Some good work has been accomplished by them in regards to the construction of the Canada Arm near the International Space Station.

 Is The United States Destined to Become Number Two in Space Exploration?

 February 25, 2018

-The technology lost regarding abandoning the Constellation program is also significant.
-Sure, some things can be re-purposed but there is surely some equipment that was designed solely for a return to landing on the moon.
+The technology lost with abandoning the Constellation program is also significant.
+Sure, some things can be re-purposed but there is surely some equipment that was designed solely for a return mission to the moon.
 There is also another possibility that more could be learned from a return trip to the moon not to mention the fact that pictures taken in more recent times would be of better quality than those taken in the 1960’s.
 Many people have also commented that the space shuttle program in the United States was one of great national pride and that it will be sorely missed.
 The cost of sending United States astronauts into space aboard Russian Soyuz spacecraft is also astronomical at $50 million per seat, something that the Russian’s will surely increase in order to squeeze as much money out of the American’s as they can since they now know that they are the only ones with the capability to send astronaut’s into space.